pithymaxim/teaching/Rscraps/notes/standard_error_adjustments/readme.md

 stargazer(mod1,mod1,mod1, type = "text",  se=list(NULL,se2,se3), notes.align = "l",
           notes=c("Column 1: homoskedastic", "Column 2: robust standard errors", "Column 3: clustered standard errors."))
 ```
+The key argument in `stargazer` is `se=list(NULL,se2,se3)`.
+We set it to `NULL` for the first model because there we're using the SEs that it comes with.
+The other two models will swap in the vectors we made above, `se2` and `se3`.